-With the requirements for forming complex structures of refractory materials, reducing costs, and improving efficiency, traditional powder metallurgy processes have also shown their shortcomings: expensive tooling molds, complex processes, and difficult to form complex three-dimensional solid parts.
+With the requirements for forming complex structures of refractory materials, reducing costs, and improving efficiency, traditional powder metallurgy processes have also shown their shortcomings: expensive tooling molds, complex processes, and difficulty forming complex three-dimensional solid parts.
 In this case, the use of additive manufacturing to achieve refractory metal forming has become an effective way.

 Niobium alloys have good resistance to blood corrosion and can be used to make vascular stents.
 At the same time, due to their small specific gravity, high strength, good toughness, easy welding, etc., they are also important materials for manufacturing high-temperature parts for aerospace.
 The melting point of pure niobium is 2470 ℃, but the author failed to find relevant reports for the development of the 3D printing process for pure niobium.